 Curator Tilly Boleyn uncovers the history of the world’s first antibiotic drug.
-This is an extract from the publication Icons, which can be purchased online at the MAAS Store.
+This is an extract from the publication Icons, which can be purchased online.

 This fungus changed the world.
 It saved millions of lives and completely transformed our expectations of life and death.
 This type of multicellular fungus is also a mould.
 The sludge it exudes is lethal to many bacteria, and cures a huge range of infectious diseases.
 The world’s first widely available antibiotic, penicillin, was made from this sludge.
 It quickly defeated major bacterial diseases, and ushered in the antibiotic age.

 These samples of Penicillium notatum, sometimes referred to as the ‘miracle mould’, link the Museum’s collection to one of the greatest scientific discoveries in medical history.
 They were grown in the laboratory of an Australian scientist, Sir Howard Florey, who drove this medical revolution.

 Florey didn’t discover this organism or the substance it produces.
 He brought together a team who recognised its potential and proved it could be used to kill the deadly bacteria that cause infection, sickness and death.
 This discovery, made during World War II, when resources were scarce and human suffering enormous, changed the course of history.1

 A number of scientific advances paved the way for Florey’s breakthrough.
 Almost a century earlier, the microbiologist Louis Pasteur, Florey’s childhood hero, had shown that microorganisms were responsible for diseases that had plagued humans throughout history.
 Surgeon Joseph Lister vastly improved surgery by pioneering the use of hand washing and sterile instruments.
 This meant doctors caused fewer fatal infections in their patients, but there was still no real medical treatment available if wounds became infected.